kengo-k/taxdesk/README.md

 4. Truncates each target table and imports the corresponding CSV data
 5. Cleans up temporary files

-**Note**: The restore operation will fail if the current database schema version (latest migration) does not match the backup's migration version.
+**Note**: The S3 restore operation will fail if the current database schema version (latest migration) does not match the backup's migration version.

+#### Local CSV Restore

+The local CSV restore process:

+1. Verifies that the specified directory exists and contains CSV files
+2. For each CSV file:
+   - Extracts the table name from the filename
+   - Truncates the target table
+   - Imports the CSV data using psql's COPY command
+3. Provides detailed progress information during the restore

+**Note**: The local restore does not perform migration version checks, so ensure your CSV files match the current database schema.